emuhlestein/notes/general.md

 A POST, PUT or PATCH request should include a Content-Type: application/json header to use the JSON in the request body.
 Otherwise it will result in a 200 OK but without changes being made to the data.

+mailthis.to: create an email alias.

+lighthouse: web site

 ### JavaScript

 Javascript array indexOf() is an inbuilt function that returns the first index at which the given item can be found in an array, or -1 if it is not present in an array.